Ignacio Ramírez (footballer)

-Juan Ignacio Ramírez Polero (born 1 February 1997) is a Uruguayan professional footballer who plays as a forward for Chilean club Everton on loan from Argentine Primera División club Newell's Old Boys.
+Juan Ignacio Ramírez Polero (born 1 February 1997) is a Uruguayan professional footballer who plays as a forward for Argentine Primera División club Newell's Old Boys.

 Club career

 A youth academy graduate of Liverpool Montevideo, Ramírez made his senior team debut on 21 February 2016 in a 3–1 league defeat against Juventud.
 He scored his first goal on 12 March 2017 in a 3–1 league defeat against Boston River.

 On 31 August 2021, Ramírez joined French club Saint-Étienne on a season long loan deal.

 In January 2025, Ramírez joined Chilean club Everton on loan from Argentine club Newell's Old Boys on a one-year deal.

 International career

 Ramírez is a former Uruguay youth international.
 He was part of Uruguay squad which reached semi-finals at the 2019 Pan American Games.
 On 29 December 2019, Uruguay under-23 team head coach Gustavo Ferreyra named Ramírez in 23-man final squad for 2020 CONMEBOL Pre-Olympic Tournament.

 In May 2021, Ramírez received his first call-up to the senior team for FIFA World Cup qualifying matches against Paraguay and Venezuela.